PTI bracing for upheavals in Sindh Senate polls

 Meanwhile, a PTI leader disclosed to The News that three more MPAs, including a lawmaker elected on a minority seat, will also announce not to vote for the party’s candidates.
 Announcing the new development, Naqvi and Sherzaman in a press conference said that three more party’s MPAs are not in touch with them and their phones remained switched off.

-In the press conference, PTI’s opposition leader in Sindh Assembly Firdous Shamim Naqvi and PTI Karachi President Khurram Sherzaman Khurram Sherzaman alleged that PPP is using pressure tactics through the Sindh Police including registration of baseless cases, against the PTI MPAs to force them to vote for the PPP’s candidates in the province.
+Naqvi and Sherzaman alleged that PPP is using pressure tactics through the Sindh Police including registration of baseless cases, against the PTI MPAs to force them to vote for the PPP’s candidates in the province.
 Naqvi alleged that Gabol gave the video statement under severe pressure.
-“On Sunday.
-He was a steadfast PTI supporter and had always criticised the PPP for bad governance and corruption, holding it responsible for the destruction of the province,” said Naqvi.
-He said that three PTI MPAs, including Gabol, had gone missing since Sunday evening and warned that if something happened to them, the Sindh government will be held responsible for it.
+“On Sunday, I talked to Gabol who assured me that he stands with the party candidates in the Senate poll.
+If one follows Gabol’s previous statements, he had always criticised the PPP for bad governance and corruption, holding it responsible for the destruction of the province,” said Naqvi.
+He said that three PTI MPAs, including Gabol, have been missing since Sunday evening and warned that if something happened to them, the Sindh government will be held responsible for it.

 He demanded the Election Commision of Pakistan to take action against horse-trading of the PPP in Sindh province for the Senate polls.